-(a) The Select Board may waive any such denial, suspension or revocation if it finds there is no direct or indirect business interest by the property owner, it's officers or stockholders, if any, or members of his immediate family, as defined in Section I of Chapter 268 in the business or activity conducted in or on said property.
+(a) The Select Board may waive any such denial, suspension or revocation if it finds there is no direct or indirect business interest by the property owner, it sofficers or stockholders, if any, or members of his-the party/s-immediate family, as defined in Section I of Chapter 268 in the business or activity conducted in or on said property.

-- (a) The provisions of this By-Law shall not apply to licenses or permits for: - (1) Open burning, - (2) Bicycle permits, - (3) Sales of articles for charitable purposes, - (4) Work permits for minors, - (1) Licenses for any club, society, association or other organization for the purpose of dispensing of food or beverages on it's premises to it's members or quests, - (6) Dog licenses, - (7) Fishing, hunting, and trapping licenses, - (8) Marriage licenses, - (9) Licenses for theatrical exhibitions, public shows, public amusements and exhibitions or every description for which an admission is charged.
+- (a) The provisions of this Bylaw shall not apply to licenses or permits for:

+- (1) Open burning,

+- (2) Bicycle permits,

+- (3) Sales of articles for charitable purposes,

+- (4) Work permits for minors,

+- (5) Licenses for any club, society, association or other organization for the purpose of dispensing of food or beverages on it's its premises to it's its members or guests-quests,

+- (6) Dog licenses,

+- (7) Fishing, hunting, and trapping licenses, - (8) Marriage licenses, - (9) Licenses for theatrical exhibitions, public shows, public amusements and exhibitions or every description for which an admission is charged.